liammckinnon/CS207FinalProject/README.md

 This project was inspired by my own inability to keep plants properly watered.
 Hopefully allocating this task to my MechaGardenzilla will give my plants a better shot at life.

 **DISCLAIMER**

 I am not an electrical engineer or botanist.
 I take no responsibility for any harm that may come to person, property or botany as a result of this project.

 **Repository Contents*

-/README.md -ReadMe document explaining the build
+*/README.md -ReadMe document explaining the build

-/hardware - Fritzing schematic for build
+*/hardware - Fritzing schematic for build and parts list

-/images – Pictures of the build
+*/images – Pictures of the build

-/Code - Archived previous versions of code
+*/Code - Archived previous versions of code